drasi-project/docs/docs/content/how-to-guides/configure-reactions/configure-azure-eventgrid-reaction/_index.md

     Learn how to configure an Azure Event Grid Reaction
 ---

-The Azure Event Grid Reaction generates [CloudEvents](https://cloudevents.io/) and pubslishes them to an Azure Event Grid Topic.
+The Azure Event Grid Reaction generates [CloudEvents](https://cloudevents.io/) and publishes them to an Azure Event Grid Topic.
 The output format can either be the packed format of the raw query output or an unpacked format, where a single CloudEvent represents one change to the result set.

 NOTE: The Azure Event Grid Reaction is only compatible with Event Grid Topics that use `CloudEventSchemaV1_0` as the input schema.